 This position is located within a health-care facility.
 Therefore, this position requires successful verification of full vaccination against Covid-19 to be provided prior to the start date, as required by the provincial health mandate.

-The successful candidate must be eligible for licensure in BC to practice anesthesiology and will bring a proven track record in academic and/or administrative leadership roles, demonstrated success in supporting the career development and mentorship of faculty members, demonstrated excellence in teaching and commitment to education across the spectrum of learners, and demonstrated excellence in research and/or educational scholarship in an area related to Anesthesiology, Pharmacology & Therapeutics.
-The candidate will also have demonstrated experience in team building, fostering engagement and promoting inclusivity across the working and learning environment.
-The successful candidate will also have experience to create academic integration of teaching and research into clinical service delivery and Health Human Resource Planning, particularly in areas of academic expertise.
-In addition, the successful candidate should have the ability and skills to work with leadership of Health Authority and other institutional partners.
-The successful applicant will show evidence of building, managing and maintaining high-quality and productive relationships across cultural differences, and having the ability to communicate and interact with empathy, understanding, and respect of diverse perspectives and behaviours.
+The successful candidate must be eligible for licensure in BC to practice anesthesiology and will have a proven track record in senior leadership roles within a clinical or academic setting, demonstrated success in supporting the career development and mentorship of diverse faculty members, demonstrated commitment to education across the spectrum of learners, and a strong record of research and innovation, educational scholarship and/or professional contributions in an area related to Anesthesiology, Pharmacology & Therapeutics.
+The candidate will also have demonstrated experience in team building, fostering engagement and promoting inclusivity across working and learning environments.
+The successful candidate will also have experience in working with health sector leadership to enable integration of teaching and research into clinical service delivery and Health Human Resource Planning, particularly in areas of academic expertise.
+In addition, the successful candidate will demonstrate willingness to respect diverse perspectives, including perspectives in conflict with one’s own.
+At the rank of Associate Professor, the successful candidate will have demonstrated evidence of successful teaching and ability to direct graduate students, evidence of sustained and productive scholarly activity, and must be willing to participate in the affairs of the Department and the University.
+At the rank of Professor, the successful candidate will have demonstrated appropriate standards of excellence in teaching, have received wide recognition in their sustained and productive scholarly activity, and participated significantly in academic and professional affairs.

-A more detailed job description is available in the Dean’s Office, Faculty of Medicine for those who wish to review it.
+A detailed job description is available in the Dean’s Office, Faculty of Medicine for those who wish to review it.
 Please inquire at the email address below.
+Candidates who bring diverse perspectives and lived experiences are encouraged to apply as we strive to enhance diversity, inclusiveness, socio-cultural representation, and perspective of the Department.

-An application package should include a letter of application that addresses scholarly, professional and creative work, teaching, administrative service and experience fostering collaboration, accompanied by a detailed curriculum vitae, and names of four references.
-Please also provide a brief statement (1-2 pages) that describes any current or planned engagements and contributions made to advancing equity, diversity, and inclusion in academic (research/scholarship, teaching/learning), professional (non-academic or clinical work), or community (local, national, international community-based) contexts.
+An application package should include: a letter of application that addresses scholarly, professional and creative work, teaching, administrative service and experience fostering collaboration across partners; a brief statement (1-2 pages) of your current or previous contributions to advancing anti-racism, equity, diversity, decolonization, Indigenization and inclusion in an academic, professional, or community context; a detailed curriculum vitae; and names of four arm’s length references.
 Applications should be directed to:

 Dermot Kelleher, MB, MD, FRCP, FRCPI, FMedSci, FCAHS, FRCPC, AGAF